fiskaltrust/rollout-doc/buy-resell/products/3rd-party/FinanzOnline Management.md

 |![Number 2](../../../images/numbers/circle-2o.png) |SCU or queue is active in the account of the desired PosOperator|
 |![Number 3](../../../images/numbers/circle-3o.png) |notifications for FinanzOnline are created|

-* If you miss some of your PosOperators at `FinanzOnline Management`, select `PosOperator` / `Overview` to check the invitation status. </br>In case of a missing connection, select `PosOperator` / `Invitations` and use `History` to resend the invitation.
+* If you miss some of your PosOperators at `FinanzOnline Management`, select `PosOperator` / `Overview` to check the invitation status.
+In case of a missing connection, select `PosOperator` / `Invitations` and use `History` to resend the invitation.
 * If your check at `PosOperator` / `Overview` results in a valid connection, switch to the account of your PosOperator for further investigations.
 * Switch to `Tools` / `FinanzOnline notifications` to check the access data to FinanzOnline.
 * Having proofed the access data successfully, you can check if the status of `Forwarding` is set to `On`.